 ICTY Appeals Chamber : Leading Amicus Curiae Submission on interpretation of JCEIII liability leading a group of counsel and academics.

 R v Lewis EWCA Crim 1734: Leading a response to an unsuccessful prosecution appeal against a terminating ruling in a murder by fire alleged by joint principalship.

 Van Beelen v The Queen HCA 48 Appeal to the High Court of Australia on the statutory definition of “substantial miscarriage of justice” and the admissibility of fresh evidence in an alleged ‘cold case’ murder.

 Felicity holds a PhD on human trafficking / Modern Slavery law and has a particular expertise in Modern Slavery law, including with a corporate overlap and is regularly instructed in appeals on behalf of trafficked persons who commit crime.
 She has provided training to the Commonwealth Parliamentary Association as part of The Modern Slavery Project which is a two-year multilateral project providing practical advice and support to Commonwealth legislatures in the pursuit of combatting modern slavery.
 She is a contributor to Modern Slavery and Human Trafficking Law and Practice (Bloomsbury).

 Recent trials and appeals

-R v AAH and others 2022 Human trafficking appeal before a ‘special court’.
+R v AAD and others EWCA Crim 106 – Human trafficking appeal before a ‘special court’.

 R v Y 2022 Human trafficking appeal.